 Product Concept

-The purpose to open a Wal-Mart in India is to bring true to life the quote from Sam Walton (founder of Sam’s Club and Wal-Mart), “If we work together, we’ll lower the cost of living for everyone…we’ll give the world an opportunity to see what it’s like to save and have a better life.”
+The purpose to open a Wal-Mart in India is to bring true to life the quote from Sam Walton (founder of Sam’s Club and Wal-Mart), “If we work together, we’ll lower the cost of living for everyone…we’ll give the world an opportunity to see what it’s like to save and have a better life” (Walton, 1992).
 What we would like to do is have a one stop shop for groceries, hygiene products, entertainment goods, and a lot more for the consumers in India.
-Up until now those consumers have been subjected to only a single category of products, and sometimes a single brand at a single location.
-(Jopson, par 8)
+Up until now those consumers have been subjected to only a single category of products, and sometimes a single brand at a single location (Jopson, par 8).

 Product Life Cycle

-The customers of Walmart want products that are more efficient and durable, while at the same time being safe for the environment during the production cycle.
+The customers of Wal-Mart want products that are more efficient and durable, while at the same time being safe for the environment during the production cycle.
 The desire to have visibility over the production process and all pertinent information has helped us in developing a sustainability index which includes the following three phases:

 “Supplier Sustainability Assessment